risetarnished/coding-practice/src/N/CrossTraining/II/Medium/MergeKSortedLists/README.md

 Merge K sorted lists into one big sorted list in ascending order.

-Assumptions
+**Assumptions**

-*   ListOfLists is not null, and none of the lists is null.
+- ListOfLists is not null, and none of the lists is null.

+**Tags**

-Medium
+- Medium

-Heap
+- Heap

 ## Assumption

-The input listOfLists should not be null or empty.
-At least one of the list of the lists should have something in it.
+- Input is a list of linked lists
+- Each one of these lists are sorted in ascending order
+- The expected output is one big linked list sorted in ascending order

-## Algorithm
+## Solution

 Similar to the [Merge K Sorted Arrays](../MergeKSortedArrays) problem.
 We can use the "K way merge" method, which utilizes a minHeap of size k to get a current minimum each time.
 Everytime a node is polled out of the heap, we feed the heap with its next node if there is one.

-## Solution
+### High-level Idea

+- To output in one big sorted linked list, we can use a dummy head
+  - Each time when we move the dummy head, we should point the current smallest node in all lists to dummy.next
+- To easily get the smallest node in among the k lists
+  - Use a min heap with a size of k
+    - Initialize the heap with the head of the k lists
+  - Link the min heap's top to dummy.next
+  - Offer its next node in the original list to the heap
+  - Continue until all nodes in the list of linked lists are checked.
+That is, until the heap becomes empty

 ### Code

 ```java
 /**